Have you ever wondered how clean the objects are that you come into contact with?

 Us ladies take our handbags with us wherever we go.
 Whether it is to the office, in our home, doing groceries, visiting public bathrooms and restaurants, the list is endless.
 Our handbags are almost as necessary as one of our limbs!

 In 2012, Initial shared research findings after swab testing 100 surfaces and items from 25 different handbags.
 Frightening enough, the study found that 1 in 5 handbags harbour levels bacteria related cross-contamination.
 This poses a risk to cross contamination to other surfaces since we regularly come into contact with other surfaces.
 To combat this, ensure that your handbags is wiped with antibacterial wipes and your hands are also regularly sanitised.
-Find out how to limit the risk of cross-contamination from your hand bag.

 On the subject of bags, in another Initial Hygiene study, swab tests carried out have shown that more than 35% of bags harboured coliform bacteria on the handle.
 These bacteria indicate poor levels of hygiene and, outside the body, are primarily found in faecal matter.
 Coliform bacteria carries a significant threat of illness and cross contamination.
 Alarmingly, during the course of this study it was found that the dirtiest bag within the test carried seven times the acceptable level of coliform counts!